Shoulder Pain From Sleeping On Your Side: Causes & How To Relieve It

 Have you ever tried to get to sleep, but were plagued by sudden body aches?
 Or, do you just have trouble getting comfortable at night?

-Many people who sleep on their side suffer from sleep-related shoulder pain, and there's a pretty good reason why.
+Many side sleepers may suffer from sleep-related shoulder pain, and there's a reason for this.

-In this article, we're going to break down why you're likely experiencing shoulder pain and what you can do to make sleeping with shoulder pain as painless as possible.
+In this article, we're going to break down why you're likely experiencing side sleeper shoulder pain and what you can do to make sleeping with shoulder pain as painless as possible.